NereaCassian/C-3PO/README.md

 3. **Configure AI Provider**
    - Click on the C-3PO extension icon
    - Go to "AI Provider Settings"
-   - Choose your preferred AI provider (Gemini or OpenAI)
+   - Choose your preferred AI provider
    - Enter your API key
    - Save the configuration